 5G will bring high-speed internet connections to communities that have never had any connectivity or access to the information so many of us take for granted as being at our fingertips.
 It will also enable phenomenal speeds—up to 10 Gbps.
 At that rate, you could download an entire HD movie in a few seconds on your laptop or mobile device.
 The downside?
 Because everything will be connected, cybercriminals and state-sponsored attackers could wreak havoc on consumers, businesses, and government entities, infiltrating all these newly connected devices to steal data, mine for cryptocurrency, spy, extort, create botnets, spread propaganda, and disrupt commerce.
 And worse.

 5G will ensure that internet becomes the new corporate network.
 This has gigantic ramifications.
 CIOs, CEOs, and boards will need to rethink everything from security and networking architecture to hiring/retention and facilities strategies.
 How does one design networks when you don’t need to provide a majority of the bandwidth?
 How can you secure such a network from modern attackers when you have tens or hundreds of thousands of people accessing work documents, applications and contact lists with personal devices?
 Gartner already predicted how businesses will handle this in its seminal paper on SASE, the secure access service edge, entitled The Future of Network Security is in the Cloud (registration required), writing, “Digital business transformation inverts network and security service design patterns, shifting the focal point to the identity of the user and/or device—not the data center.”
 Gartner predicts 40 percent of enterprises will adopt SASE by 2024.
-Read about the top three benefits of SASE in this white paper.
+Read the Gartner Report: 2021 Strategic Roadmap for SASE Convergence in this report.

 Read other blogs in the "2020s" series: